Morphemes in Linguistics

 There are two kinds of bound morphemes.
 These are:

-It create new words.
+It creates new words.
 It may change new words.
 Sometimes it maintains class.
 For Examples,

 Read (v) + er = Reader (n) [ class changing ]